And welcome to iFOODreal.

-My food philosophy in short is – I don’t believe in diets (including Whole30 and Keto – yes, those are diets!).
+My food philosophy in short is – eat real food, move daily and enjoy all good things in life in moderation.
+I don’t believe in diets (including Whole30 and Keto – yes, those are diets!).
 I tried them.
 Diets ruin healthy relationship with food because they are unsustainable in a long-term and short-term is not the solution.
-But you decide for yourself.

 Nor do I think we were born to eat.
 This website reflects my healthy relationship with food to which took a while to arrive via diets.